acashjos/streamy/Readme.md

 ## What is streamy?
 Conventionally an operation like `array.filter(...).map(...).slice(..)` would perform 3 iterations, create an `array` after each iteration.

 *streamy* is an attempt to solve it in a different way.
-With streamy, chaining prepares the execution logic and returns a function allowing a lazy evaluation. streamy linearizes the logic such that it executes the entire operation stack in a single go, creating an array just once.
+With *streamy*, chaining prepares the execution logic and returns a function allowing a lazy evaluation. *streamy* linearizes the logic such that it executes the entire operation stack in a single go, creating an array just once.
 ```
   ## Native ##                            ## Streamy ##